meilisearch/engine-team/resources/meilisearch-release.md

-# Releases
+# Meilisearch release process

-This guide is to describe how to make relases and pre-releases for the [Meilisearch repository](https://github.com/meilisearch/meilisearch).
+This guide is to describe how to make releases and pre-releases for the [Meilisearch repository](https://github.com/meilisearch/meilisearch).

-In the core team, a sprint lasts 4 weeks.

-At the begining of the last week, the pre-release week starts: during this week, one or several pre-releases (RC e.g. Release Candidate) are released.
-This allows:
-- the integration team to update the integrations accordingly
+The Meilisearch release cycles last 8 weeks
-- the docs team to finalize the documentation
+- 4 weeks of implementation phase: the core team implements all the planned issues.
-- the users to test the new version in advance
+- 4 weeks of pre-release phase: the core team fixes the bugs introduced during the implementation phase.
+Integration and documentation teams update their scope according to the changes.

+At the beginning of the pre-release phase, the first RC is released.
+Other RC will be done if bugs are found.

-- the core team to get feedback and bug reports before the official release
+At the end of the pre-release phase, the official release is published.

-## 🛥️ Meilisearch release process
+## 🏋️‍♂️ Meilisearch pre-release phase

 ### How to create the first pre-release (RC)